← Back to Insights

 The Nigeria Data Protection Commission replaced the old arrangement where NITDA handled privacy alongside everything else in IT regulation.
 The NDPC is dedicated, focused, and building capacity fast.

 They can investigate, audit, issue compliance orders, and fine.
-Fines run up to 2% of annual gross revenue or ₦10 million — whichever is higher.
+Fines for a controller of major importance run to whichever is higher of ₦10 million or 2% of annual gross revenue for the preceding year.
 Those numbers are in the Act itself.

 Two things you need to know about NDPC compliance: